Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 #### User-defined functions

 The following code example shows a VBA user-defined function that uses the fact that the index to a collection must be unique.
-For an explanation of some techniques that are used, see the section about user-defined functions in the Using Functions Efficiently section in [Excel Performance: Tips for Optimizing Performance Obstructions](excel-tips-for-optimizing-performance-obstructions.md).
+For an explanation of some techniques that are used, see the section about user-defined functions in the "Using Functions Efficiently" section in [Excel Performance: Tips for Optimizing Performance Obstructions](excel-tips-for-optimizing-performance-obstructions.md).

 ```
 Public Function COUNTU(theRange As Range) As Variant